Slamy/CDi_playground/README.md

 * Fix I2C for the front display and show the display as picture in picture during changes?
 	* It might not even be required at all.
 * Have CD data available for the CDIC
+* Use the MiSTer framework to save the NVRAM to sdcard
+	* Only when changes are detected and when the OSD is opened
+	* The N64 core does it like that to